ansible-collections/pureport/examples/azure_express_route/README.md

 There is an [open issue](https://github.com/ansible/ansible/issues/56356) with Ansible that may mark some of these tasks as changed on subsequent runs when they really are not.

-Also, the peering steps may signal that they have changed for two reasons, also related to similar issues with the above bug.
+Also, the peering steps may signal that they have changed for two reasons listed below.
+These are also related to the bug described above and how the `azure_rm_resource` module detects idempotency changes.
 - The server does not return the `sharedKey` back, so the step will always be marked as `changed`.
 - Also, there doesn't seem to be a proper way to [cast int's](https://github.com/ansible/ansible/issues/30366), so the ASN will also signal a change because Ansible treats it as a string, but the server is returning a int/long.